mrmyothet/data-engineering/week_2_workflow_orchestration/README.md

 - Microservices (service communication and automation)
 - Container management (Kubernetes for orchestrating containers)
 - Workflow automation (task scheduling and dependency management)

+### Kestra

+Kestra is an open-source, event-driven orchestration platform that makes both scheduled and event-driven workflows easy.
+By bringing Infrastructure as Code best practices to data, process, and microservice orchestration, you can build reliable workflows directly from the UI in just a few lines of YAML.